 Support x86 clients (32-bit processors) with Unified Extensible Firmware Interface (UEFI) to network boot and complete an end-to-end deployment by using WDS.

 PowerShell cmdlet scripting

-In the advent of BYOD, WDS can now deploy images to ARM clients (CPU architecture specially engineered for low-cost, low-power consumption devices such as tablets, cell phones, GPS units, portable game consoles, network routers, and media players) allowing for a broader range of devices will be capable of running Windows.
+In light of BYOD growing acceptance, WDS has been further enabled to now deploy images to ARM clients (CPU architecture specially engineered for low-cost, low-power consumption devices such as tablets, cell phones, GPS units, portable game consoles, network routers, and media players) allowing for a broader range of devices will be capable of running Windows.

-Additional resources have also been available by Microsoft in regards to Windows Deployment Services and can be view in the Windows Deployment Services Getting Started Guide for Windows Server 2012.
+Additional resources have also been available by Microsoft in regards to Windows Deployment Services and can be view in the Windows Deployment Services Getting Started Guide for Windows Server 2012 R2.